-Our funding status for the FY24-26 will depend on two (2) new state budgets which are unknown.
+Our funding status for the FY24-27 will depend on unknown (2) new state budgets.
 There is no guarantee that the current Fair School Funding Plan in HB110 will be funded or continued beyond FY23.
-For this reason funding is held constant FY23 through FY26.
+For this reason, funding is held constant in the forecast for FY23 through FY27.